Trujillo watched as her baby was unhooked from life support and held her until she died.

 In the Navajo population, one in every 2,500 children inherits SCID, a condition that endows them virtually no immune system.
 In the general population, SCID is much more rare, affecting one in 100,000 children.

 Before Grace was born, Trujillo had researched SCID, and knowing that she and her now ex-husband had a one in four chance of having another baby with the condition, she insisted on a blood test.
-Although doctors didn't think the test was necessary, Trujillo knew not to keep quiet this time around.

 "The longer it took, the more apprehensive I got," Trujillo said.
 "When I saw the doctor come into the delivery room, I could tell there was something wrong.
 He told me, Yeah, she tested positive for SCID.'"